Join our virtual event

 Roundtable Discussions

-Private, off the record roundtables are moderated by leading practitioners in the field of culture and conduct and are designed to promote dialogue and collaboration among the attendees.
+Private, off the record roundtables are moderated by leading practitioners in the 1st line are designed to promote dialogue and collaboration among the attendees.

 1st Line Report 2024